verteramofederico/personalBudgetApp_nodeSql/README.md

 ### Backend
 Node server running in: http://localhost:3001/
 "npm start" in "/back-node"
+Set your password in the sequelize config
-Plase run sequelize seeders to have categories
+Please run sequelize seeders to have categories

 ### Frontend